Grace Jale: Early life

 Born and raised in Auckland to a Fijian father and New Zealand mother, Jale started playing football (soccer) at age 7.
 She attended Mt Albert Grammar School where she helped the team to a national First XI championship.
 She also played for the Eastern Suburbs premier women's team.
 During her first year playing for the Bay Olympic Club Team, she was named Player of the Year and was awarded a Variety Gold Heart Scholarship.

+College career

+In August 2018, Jale was offered a contract with Czech first-division club AC Sparta Praha, but opted to attend and play for Wake Forest University in Winston-Salem, North Carolina in the United States.
+Jale made 6 appearances for the Wake Forest Demon Deacons in 2019.

 Club career

-In August 2018, Jale was offered a contract with Czech first-division club AC Sparta Praha, but opted to attend and play for Wake Forest University in Winston-Salem, North Carolina in the United States.
+Wellington Phoenix

-On 19 October 2021 Jale signed with the newly formed Wellington Phoenix team to play in their inaugural season of the 2021–22 A-League Women league.
+On 19 October 2021, Jale signed with the newly formed Wellington Phoenix team to play in their inaugural season of the 2021–22 A-League Women league.
+Jale scored 6 goals in 11 appearances in 2021–22, winning the golden boot award for the club that season.

+Canberra United

 In July 2022, following a successful season with Wellington Phoenix, Jale joined for Australian A-League Women club Canberra United on a two-year contract.

+Perth Glory

 In August 2023, Jale was signed by A-League Women club Perth Glory.
 At the end of the season she departed the club.

+Return to the Wellington Phoenix

+Jale playing for the Wellington Phoenix in 2026.

 In August 2024, Jale returned to Wellington Phoenix.
+In the 2024–25 season, Jale made 21 appearances and scored 2 goals.
+During the 2025–26 regular season, Jale made 18 appearances and scored 2 goals.
+On 28 April 2026, the Wellington Phoenix held their annual end of season awards night, with Jale winning the Players' Player of the Year and the Women's Player of the Year awards.

+On 29 April 2026, the Phoenix renewed her contract until the end of the 2026–27 season.
+On 3 May, Jale scored a goal two minutes into the match against Brisbane Roar, although Wellington would go on to lose 2–1 in the first leg of the A-League Women semifinals.
+This goal would mark her 11th goal for the Wellington Phoenix, making her the all-time leading scorer with 11 goals.

+In the postseason, Jale was selected for the A-Leagues All Stars Women team that will play against Women's Super League (WSL) club Chelsea in the 2026 game at Allianz Stadium in Moore Park, Sydney as part of the 2026 Sydney Super Cup.